Infecting the City

-Held in Cape Town, South Africa Infecting the City is a public arts festival that is committed to making art freely available to everyone.
+Infecting the City is a public arts festival in.
+Cape Town, South Africa.
+The festival is committed to making art freely available to everyone.
 The festival hosts a range of different types of site-specific art, art intervention and performance art in the central part of the city.
 Each year the festival takes on a social issue or theme which the participating artists respond to.
 In 2011, the Festival worked with Cape Town's artistic and cultural community to present public art under the theme of Treasure.
 This theme was intended to celebrate the artistic traditions and contemporary practices of the diverse communities within South Africa and to explore Cape Town's "Afropolitan" reality.

 Infecting the city is presented by the Africa Centre, a non-for-profit organisation that creates a platform for exploring contemporary Pan-African artistic practice as a tool for social change.
 Infecting the City is an integral part of the city, challenging audiences to notice hidden spaces and perspectives of Cape Town and providing an arts and cultural voice in Africa, for Africans.